 Do the Math

 To really understand the heart and soul (and mind) of this movement, please take a little time to watch Do The Math.
-It’s a 40-min documentary explaining the movement, and a moving and skilled piece of film-making to boot.
-It’s not completely open access, but you can get a link for viewing it from this page.

 Three numbers (highlighted by Bill McKibben in this Rolling Stone article):

 2 degrees: The world’s nations have agreed to hold average global warming below two degrees.
+(Update: This target has been reduced, as of 2015, to 1.5 degrees, as we now understand that even 0.5C more global warming will have catastrophic consequences.)

 565 gigatonnes: “Scientists estimate that humans can pour roughly 565 more gigatons of carbon dioxide into the atmosphere by midcentury and still have some reasonable hope (80%) of staying below two degrees.”
+(Update: This number is regularly revised, but any additional carbon emissions now represent an unacceptably high risk of worsening climate damage.)

 2,795 Gigatonnes: “…the amount of carbon already contained in the proven coal and oil and gas reserves of the fossil-fuel companies, and the countries (think Venezuela or Kuwait) that act like fossil-fuel companies.
 In short, it’s the fossil fuel we’re currently planning to burn.”